EnriqueDoster/project_lab_notebooks/postdoc_projects/WGS_tool_comparison.md

-Creating Mannheimia haemolytica sequencing baits
+Title of Proposal: How does analytic approach impact pathogen population structure when analyzing whole genome sequence data?
 ------------

 "The overall goal of this project is to support an accurate, reproducible, transparent and uniform approach to whole-genome sequence (WGS) analysis for purposes of outbreak detection and pathogen surveillance.
-The overarching objective is to demonstrate how different analytic approaches to whole-genome sequence analysis can impact analysis results.
-Supporting objectives are to evaluate the impacts of 1) dataset, 2) core- vs. pan-genome inclusion, and 3) genome comparison approach (i.e., using SNPs, k-mers, gene-by-gene alleles, or functional domains)."
+* The overarching objective is to demonstrate how different analytic approaches to whole-genome sequence analysis can impact analysis results.
+* Supporting objectives are to evaluate the impacts:
+  * dataset
+  * core- vs. pan-genome inclusion
+  * genome comparison approach (i.e., using SNPs, k-mers, gene-by-gene alleles, or functional domains).
+* Additionaly, we wil provide information regarding the usability of different WGS pipelines and NCBI's pathogen genome database.

-Main project repository
+Main project resources
 -----
 [WGS pipeline github](https://github.com/TheNoyesLab/WGS_SNP_pipelines)
+SFTP site: ftp.ncbi.nlm.nih.gov/pathogen/

+- MSI genome locations
+  - E coli and shigella - 7,537 genomes
+    * /panfs/roc/risdb_new/genometrakr/ecoli_and_shigella
+  - Salmonella enterica - 40,437 genomes
+    * /panfs/roc/rissdb_new/genometrakr/salmonella_enterica
+  - Listeria monocytogenes - 11,172 genomes
+    * /panfs/roc/risdb_new/genometrakr/listeria_monocytogenes

 Current Tasks
 -----